 Here are a handful of specific tactics that define deliberate practice:

-- Stop avoiding your weaknesses and get out of your comfort zone.
 We all wish we could go to the gym more and read all the books on our bookshelf, but the reality is we find ourselves getting into a natural groove, even if it’s not the best for us.
 We find comfort in the familiar and easily attainable.
 The same can be said for studying.
 We hone in on areas we’re more familiar with, or we find more enjoyable, and we put off new things that are overwhelming.
 Leaning into the unknown and the discomfort is the first step in mastery.
 Lean into yes.

-- Map out your destination and the stops you must make to get there.
 Just like getting from Point A to Point B in a car can require fuel stops, stopping at traffic lights, or re-routing based on traffic, your journey to mastery will require mapping out a general plan of how you’re going to get there.
 Write out a realistic plan with sequential steps in how you’re going to approach learning a new area of study.
 The guitar player cannot start at playing a full song; they must break down the song into each of its parts and master them one at a time.

-- Add rest stops and new destinations to your map as you progress.
 No matter how much we plan, things are always going to change along the way, and that’s okay while studying!
 If you’ve found a new area of study that you didn’t include before, add it in.
 If you realized a certain stop wasn’t necessary, readjust.
 The best way to approach a journey is to be open to change along the way.

-- Avoid mindless repetition.
 Simply skimming or re-reading the same material over and over again does not encourage retainment.
 One way to ensure you have understood and retained the information you’ve read is to quiz yourself at the end of each page read.
 What were the key components you just read?
 Once you’ve successfully understood a concept, move on to the next one.
 Upon understanding the next concepts, go back and quiz yourself to ensure you’ve retained all the information.

-- Remove distractions and become fully absorbed.
 Place your phone out of reach, find a good music playlist, or a nice quiet room, and get to work.
 Give studying 100% of your attention.
 Set strict parameters for when you’re studying and when you’re not.
 If you don’t, quick distractions can easily turn into prolonged break times, or turn into a loss of motivation altogether.
 There’s a time for study, and there’s a time for a break.
 Make sure you are giving 100% of yourself to each activity.

-- Once you believe you understand a concept, explain it back to yourself, or to a friend.
 A true sign of mastery in a subject is being able to explain it to someone who has no understanding or knowledge on the topic.
 Especially for complex concepts, being able to take a step back and explain how it works, or its purpose, will help you wrap your head around the entirety of the concept.
 If you trip up on any parts, go back and refresh yourself on those topics.